 Electrical and electronic engineers make up one of the largest branches of engineering professionals.

-After graduating you could expect to work in one of the following roles as a:
+After graduation, you could expect to work as a:

 - project engineer leading and managing technical teams